 - Rehabilitate Taxiway B North of RW 10-28

 - Rehabilitate Taxiway B South from Taxiway A1 through Taxiway A2

 - Reconstruct Taxiway B from Taxiway A2 to Taxiway B4, including Reconstruction of Taxiway B3

 - Rehabilitate Taxiway B from Taxiway B4 to Runway 10-28

 - Regrade the Old Runway 16-34 Crossing of Runway 4-22

-A new NPDES Permit was acquired from the Luzerne County Conservation District for the project and approvals from the local municipalities was obtained to allow for the construction.
-A very detailed Construction Safety and Phasing Plan was prepared and approved by the Airport, the Airlines and the FAA to allow for the phased construction.
+A new NPDES Permit was acquired from the Luzerne County Conservation District for the project and approvals from the local municipalities were obtained to allow for the construction.
+A very detailed Construction Safety and Phasing Plan was prepared and approved by the Airport, the Airlines and the FAA to allow for phased construction.

 Return to Aviation